JustinMountain/ruby_programming/chess_v2/README.md

     - King
     - Pawn
 - Create a method that takes in a string from the player and interprets it into a move
+* GameBoard Object:
+  - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly

 Chess Game Loop:
 1) Choose a piece to move